pywizard/wavetrend/README.md

 # CONFIGURATION

-Edit config.txt and your Exchange API Keys.
+Edit config.txt and configure your Exchange API Keys.